sfllhkhan95/sfllhkhan95.github.io/_posts/2011-06-20-a-weekend-in-kaghan-valley.md

 title:  There and Back Again - Holiday in the Valley of Kaghan
 categories: Travel
 cover: true
-excerpt: A short, silly poem about mornings.
+description: A short, silly poem about mornings.
 permalink: /blog/:title
 ---